 The Kardashians have kept things under wraps before, of course.
 Because they shoot their show months before it airs, they have to be careful not to spoil their own episodes.
 When Kanye West proposed to Kim Kardashian in 2013, Kris Jenner imposed a "social media lockdown" on the family to keep the surprise — for the viewers — under embargo.

-Kim also had a baby shower in 2017, flaunting the extravagant party on Snapchat — the theme was "tea for three" — and Khloé Kardashian shared a rumor-stirring photo from the party.
-(Fans speculated that the baby shower was also for Khloé, given that the younger sister was also rumored to be pregnant.)
+Kim also had a baby shower in 2017, flaunting the extravagant party on Snapchat — the theme was "tea for three" — and Khloé Kardashian shared a rumour-stirring photo from the party.
+(Fans speculated that the baby shower was also for Khloé, given that the younger sister was also rumoured to be pregnant.)
 This baby shower was a public baby shower, i.e. the Kardashians blasted it across their channels, alerting the presses that something very important was happening.

 This blast didn't get sent out during Jenner's baby shower, which meant the family sent out a more private message asking that no social media be posted from the event, probably similar to what Jenner did for West's epic proposal.